Sashmika11/alx-low_level_programming/0x02-functions_nested_loops/README.md

- program that prints putchar in a new line
+ this program prints putchars in new lins